-The district has identified student names as public directory information.
+The district has identified the following as directory information: the student's name, address, telephone listing, electronic mail address, photograph, date and place of birth, dates of attendance, grade level, enrollment status, participation in officially recognized activities and sports, weight and height of members of athletic teams, honors and awards received, and the most recent educational agency or institution attended.
 If a parent objects to the release of the student's information included on the directory information response form, this objection also applies to the use of that information for school-sponsored purposes, such as:

 - Honor roll

 - School newspaper

 - Yearbook

 - Recognition activities

-- News releases

-- Athletic programs
+- News releases - Athletic programs

-Note: Also see Authorized Inspection and Use of Student Records on page 12.
+Note: Also see Authorized Inspection and Use of Student Records on page .